 Date of Authorship for this Version

 Mashaw, Jerry L., "Center and Periphery in Antebellum Federal Administration: The Multiple Faces of Popular Control" (2010).
 Faculty Scholarship Series.
-Paper 1174.
+1174.